HerHde/CAcert-Gen/README.md

     -----BEGIN CERTIFICATE REQUEST-----
     [...]
     -----END CERTIFICATE REQUEST-----
-Back in the terminal, press *ENTER*, *RETURN* or what the hell you might call it.
-Your favorite texteditor (defined with `update-alternatives --config editor`) will open up.
-Paste the cert, save and exit.
+Back in the terminal, just paste the cert (into the `cat`), press *ENTER*, *RETURN* or what the hell you might call it to end with a empty line, and then `CTRL`+`D` or whatever `EOF` you can paste to exit.
 The cert will be checked against the CAcert root cert.
 If the cert is correct, the whole procedure will begin with the next `HOST`.
 If `HOST` is `.` or the same as `TLD`, `TLD` will also be used as a `HOST`.

 With flag `-c` set, CAcert Class 1 (and Class 3, if the option is followed by `3`) PKI key will be cat'ed behind each certificate to build an entire *root certificate chain*.